Delhi–Kathmandu Bus

 While Delhi Transport Corporation (DTC), a state run corporation, will run the bus service from Indian side, the Federation of Nepalese National Transport Entrepreneurs (FNNTE) is operating the bus service under supervision of the Ministry of Physical Infrastructure and Transport MoPIT.
 Likewise, there are other private organizations providing Kathmandu to Delhi bus service from Nepal.

 This bus service has a 2X2 seating arrangement and is an AC bus service.
 The service operates from Dr. Ambedkar bus stand near Delhi gate in Delhi.
-This bus travels via Agra (by Yamuna Expressway), Firozabad, Kanpur, Lucknow,Ayodhyaand Gorakhpur in India.
+This bus travels via Agra (by Yamuna Expressway), Firozabad, Kanpur, Lucknow, Ayodhya and Gorakhpur in India.
 This is a direct bus service without any stop.
 This bus crosses the Sonauli border where customs checks are carried out.
 The 1250 km long journey is covered in 30 hours.
 This is the second international bus service after Delhi-Lahore service by Delhi Transport Corporation (DTC) inaugurated by Atal Bihari Vajpayee in 20 February 1999.
 There are also plans to start similar bus services to all neighboring countries of India.

 Launching of Delhi To Kathmandu Bus Service

 The first ever Bus service from India to Nepal was flagged off on Tuesday, 25 November 2014.
-The bus was flagged off by Road Transport and Highway Minister Nitin Gadkari in New Delhi at a time when Indian Prime minister Narendra Modi was in kathmandu to attend 18th SAARC summit from 26–27 November.
+The bus was flagged off by Road Transport and Highway Minister Nitin Gadkari in New Delhi at a time when Indian Prime minister Narendra Modi was in Kathmandu to attend 18th SAARC summit from 26–27 November.
 Likewise, Prime Minister Sushil Koirala and his Indian counterpart Narendra Modi jointly flagged off Kathmandu-Delhi-Kathmandu bus service on the same day in Nepal.